shrishtibit/shrishtibit/README.md

 ### Hi there 👋
-I am a Computer Science and Engineering final year(2022) student at BIT, Mesra.
+I am working as an Oracle Utilities Consultant at IBM.

-I have also worked as a Software Development Intern at Gridcamp.
+I have also worked as an Associate Consultant at Wipro and as a Software Development Intern at Gridcamp.
+I have completed my B.Tech in Computer Science and Engineering from BIT, Mesra.

-- 🔭 I’m currently working on Java and Spring Boot projects.
+- 🔭 I’m currently working on development, support and data migration in Oracle Utilities CC&B (Customer Care & Billing), CCS (Customer Cloud Service), C2M (Customer to Meter).
-- 🌱 I’m currently learning Spring Boot framework. -->
+- 🌱 I’m currently learning Java Development in Oracle CC&B -->
-- 👯 I’m looking to collaborate on Spring Boot projects.
+- 👯 I’m looking to collaborate on Java and Groovy projects.
 <!-- - 🤔 I’m looking for help with  -->
 - 💬 Ask me about software development.
-- 📫 How to reach me: Drop a mail at - shristikumarigomia@gmail.com
+- 📫 How to reach me: Drop a mail at - shrishtibitm@gmail.com